-For more information, contact the office, 202 Olin Hall, 330-972-5855, or wtlyons@uakron.edu.
+For more information, contact the office, 202 Olin Hall, 330-972-5855, wtlyons@uakron.edu, or www.uakron.edu/centers/conflict.

 H. Kenneth Barker Center for Economic Education

 Fred M. Carr, Ph.D., Director

 The center exists to improve the economic literacy of individuals to help them function competently as citizens, producers and consumers.